KxSystems/docs-v1/docs/cloud/aws/observations.md

 ## Open-source products

-Although the open source products that front an S3 store (S3FS, S3QL and Goofys) do offer POSIX, they all fail to offer full POSIX semantics such as symbolic linking, hard lining and file locking.
+Although the open source products that front an S3 store (S3FS, S3QL and Goofys) do offer POSIX, they all fail to offer full POSIX semantics such as symbolic linking, hard linking and file locking.
 Although these may not be crucial for your use case, it needs consideration.

 You might also want to avoid these, as performance of them is at best average, partly because they both employ user-level FUSE code for POSIX support.